- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Step 3: Contact your advisor during the June 20–July 3 advising period.

-Students will be assigned academic advisors in mid June.
-You will receive notification of your advisor via email.
+Students will be assigned academic advisors on or a few days before June 20.
+You will receive notification of your advisor via email from the Office of Admissions.
 Your advisor must approve your course schedule before you can register.

 Be prepared to discuss with your advisor the courses you are interested in taking for both the fall and spring semesters.

-Step 4: Register for your fall and spring courses.
+Step 4: Register for your fall and spring courses beginning

-Step 5: Set up an appointment with your advisor for Monday, August 24 or Wednesday, August 26.
+Step 5: Make an appointment with your advisor for Monday, August 21 or Wednesday, August 23.